bgempire/gamejoltapi/docs/index.rst

 ===============================

-This module is a single threaded Python interface for the `GameJolt API <https://gamejolt.com/game-api/doc>`_ running through HTTP requests.
+This module is a single threaded Python interface for the `Game Jolt API <https://gamejolt.com/game-api/doc>`_ running through HTTP requests.
-It contains all GameJolt API endpoints and aims to simplify its use where it's possible.
+It contains all Game Jolt API endpoints and aims to simplify its use where it's possible.
 The source code of this module can be found `here <https://github.com/bgempire/gamejoltapi>`_.

 Installing